CEED/libCEED/README.rst

 The ``/gpu/cuda/*`` backends provide GPU performance strictly using CUDA.

+The ``/gpu/hip/ref`` backend provides GPU performance strictly using HIP.
+It is based on the ``/gpu/cuda/ref`` backend.
+ROCm version 3.5 or newer is required.

 The ``/gpu/*/magma/*`` backends rely upon the `MAGMA <https://bitbucket.org/icl/magma>`_ package.
 To enable the MAGMA backends, the environment variable ``MAGMA_DIR`` must point to the top-level MAGMA directory, with the MAGMA library located in ``$(MAGMA_DIR)/lib/``.